grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 - Integration with GitHub
 - A LaTeX formula editor or syntax assistant

-In this post I explore some options, but be warned: there doesn't seem to be a great markdown editor out there with the features I think are crucial.
+In this post I explore some options, but be warned: **there doesn't seem to be a great markdown editor out there** with the features I think are crucial.
-So what's the best editor?
-Does a good one even exist?
-What features are most important for a Pages blog?
-An ideal editor would be something like Google Docs with two additions: (1) the ability to sync with GitHub and (2) a LaTeX editor for math expressions.
-Does something like this exist?
-No.

-I haven't found anything that checks all my boxes, but I've tried a few.
 The most popular free editors, after to some googling, seem to be prose.io, stackedit.io, and dillinger.io.
 (Please comment below if you think I'm missing a big one.)
+I try out the first two, and also a Google Docs plugin for Pages that looked promising but...
+Well, you'll see. :)

-#### Gabriel: An Extension to Google Docs
+#### Gabriel: A Google Docs Extension for GitHub Pages
 My rating: **0 / 5**

-Someone actually made a Google Docs plug-in for Pages... but I'm not sure it even works.
+Someone actually made a Google Docs plug-in for Pages! ...
+But I'm not sure it even works.
 The plug-in, called [Gabriel](https://educ.io/extensions/gabriel), converts docs to markdown and commits them to a Pages repo.
 But the project code is [unchanged since 2015](https://github.com/thiscouldbejd/Gabriel) and reviews are unenthusiastic on the Chrome Store ([3 stars, 28 reviews](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff)).
+Nice idea, but not

 #### Prose.io